-Videos, worksheets, games and activities to help Grade 3
+Videos, solutions, examples, worksheets, games and activities to help Grade 3

 students learn mental addition strategies.

 how to describe and apply mental mathematics strategies for adding two 2-digit numerals, such as:

 - adding from left to right (partial sums algorithm).

 - addition using compensation

 - addition using doubles.

 Add the tens and add the ones and then combine them together.